Here’s Why Sharna Burgess And ‘DWTS’ Host Tom Bergeron Skipped Val Chmerkovskiy & Jenna Johnson’s Wedding

 “I’ve been to a Chmerkovskiy wedding before and that dance floor is nonstop.
 It’s epic,” Sharna Burgess said.
 “I can only say I’ve been to a Chmerkovskiy wedding and I know that it gets down at those weddings.
 We don’t leave the dance floor.
 It’s dance circles and everyone getting in the middle and having a good time.
 Grandmas, grandpas, parents, everybody gets in the middle and dances.”

-Dancing With the Stars returns to ABC this fall.
+Dancing with the Stars returns to ABC this fall.